 Studies have found that land use practices influence the effectiveness of riparian buffers by affecting the amount of runoff and N delivered to buffers as well as the capacity of the buffers to remove nitrogen.
 For example, riparian deforestation can reduce the supply of organic carbon available to fuel denitrification (Parsons et al., 1994), which is the main process that prevents nitrate delivery to streams.
 When N loading from land use is high, it is more likely to overwhelm the ability of the buffer system to effectively remove the N, especially where shallow subsurface flow is relatively rapid (Newbold et al., 2010; Mayer et al., 2005; Correll et al., 1997).
 Crop field fertilization rates affect amount of N in runoff (Borin and Bigon, 2002; Mander et al., 1997).
 Eghball et al. (2000) found that more N was lost from fertilizer plots than manure plots.
 Manure type, application rates, and time between application and subsequent precip influence N loading to surface runoff (Bingham et al., 1980).
 Manure applications to cropland during winter increase pollution risk due to decreased infiltration of runoff (Doyle et al., 1975).
 Prior land use and associated N loading can influence N dynamics in newly established buffers (Addy et al., 1999).
 Valkama et al. (2018) concluded that buffer zones for N removal are more important for cropland and feedlots than for areas with permanent vegetation (e.g. pasture and rangeland) since N loads from the latter are typically low.

 According to Mayer et al. (2005), effective control of N loading requires buffers on all streams, including headwaters.
 However, buffers should not be relied upon as the primary means of reducing loads of total N in surface runoff (Magette et al., 1989).
 For nitrate in particular, BMPs are needed to minimize surface runoff since its removal from surface runoff is largely ineffective (Burns and Nguyen, 2002).
 The amount of soil cover influences runoff amounts and N exports (Borin et al., 2005; Eghball et al., 2000).
-An absence of cover can result in soil surface sealing and reduced infiltration (Gilley et al., 2016Soil compaction, loss of vegetation, drain tiles, and stream incision in buffers reduces effectiveness (Mayer et al., 2007, 2005).
+An absence of cover can result in soil surface sealing and reduced infiltration (Gilley et al., 2016).
+Soil compaction, loss of vegetation, drain tiles, and stream incision in buffers reduces effectiveness (Mayer et al., 2007, 2005).
 Livestock treading on wet soils (e.g. wetland and variable runoff source areas) causes compaction, which reduces soil macroporosity and infiltration rates, thereby facilitating overland flow and higher nitrate levels in runoff (Burns and Nguyen, 2002).
 McKergow et al. (2001) found that livestock exclusion fencing along streams modestly reduced in-stream total N concentrations since retired riparian pastures exported much less N. However, Kozlowski et al. (2016). did not find a decrease in total N concentrations in a semi-arid watershed following improved rangeland grazing management.

 The age of riparian buffers has also been found to affect nitrogen removal.
 Dosskey et al. (2007) found that buffer effectiveness at total N removal increased over a period of several years (starting from initial installation) as vegetation became established and infiltration rates increased, although nitrate plus nitrite removal did not change significantly over time.
 According to Borin et al. (2005) buffer effectiveness initially increases with age, but will decrease if sediment deposition promotes channelized flow or nutrients in the buffer are later remobilized.
 A meta-analysis by Valkama et al. (2018) concluded that N removal for surface, but not groundwater, was higher for younger buffers.
 Periodic vegetation biomass removal in a buffer has been suggested as a means to promote plant growth and maintain N removal effectiveness (Borin et al., 2005; Mander et al., 1997).